For creating a virtual machine, the VirtualMachine resource is used. Its parameters allow you to configure:

 Static Block Devices

-Static block devices are specified in the virtual machine’s configuration under the .spec.blockDeviceRefs
+Static block devices are specified in the virtual machine specification in the .spec.blockDeviceRefs

-The order of devices in this list determines their boot sequence.
-So, if a disk or image is listed first, the bootloader will attempt to boot from it.
-If it fails, the system will proceed to the next device in the list and try to boot from it, and so on, until it finds the first bootloader.
+block as a list.
+The order of devices in this list determines the sequence in which they are loaded.
+Thus, if a disk or image is specified first, the bootloader will first try to boot from it.
+If this fails, the system will move to the next device in the list and try to boot from it.
+And so on until the first bootloader is detected.

-block can only be applied with a reboot of the virtual machine.
+block is only possible with a reboot of the virtual machine.

 Dynamic Block Devices